 Why is Autoimmune Disease Unheard Of?

-Why are people so incognizant of these diseases and their large and growing prevalence?
+So, why are people so incognizant of these diseases and their large and growing prevalence?

-Immune-Mediated Inflammatory Disease: A New Umbrella Term
+Immune-Mediated Inflammatory Disease: A Novel Umbrella Term

 Definition: Immune-mediated inflammatory disease (IMID) is “a concept used to collectively describe a group of ostensibly unrelated conditions that share common inflammatory pathways.”

 This proposed nomenclature describes a spectrum of inflammatory diseases.
 This continuum of conditions can be classified as autoimmune, autoinflammatory or overlapping combinations.
 As defined, IMID encompasses two branching subcategories: autoinflammatory and autoimmune.